kbgar24/jekyll-now/_posts/2017-11-24-How-To-Build-A-Chrome-Extension-Part-I.md

 # Background and Event Pages

 **Background** or **event pages** are the workhouse of a Chrome Extension, able to communicate with the popup, outside resources (such as HTTP requests), and the DOM (via communication with **content scripts**).
-This is where the state of the application is managed, as well as where any tasks can be performed.
+This is where the state of the application is managed, as well as where most tasks should be performed.

 There is an important distinction between the two - **background pages** are always active in memory, whereas **event pages** persist only when actively performing some action.
 When not in use, **event pages** are unloaded, freeing memory and other system resources.
 This can prove to be significantly more performant that always-on **background pages**.
-Chrome recommends using **event pages** wherever possible, and only reserving the use of **background pages** for cases wherein such always-on functionality is critical.
+Chrome recommends using **event pages** wherever possible, reserving the use of **background pages** for cases wherein such always-on functionality is critical.

 **Background/Event pages** are registered in the **manifest.json** file as such: